Data-Informed Global Sparseness in Attention Mechanisms for Deep Neural Networks: Introduction

-Given enough computational power, the scalability of the attention mechanism~\citep{bahdanau2015,hermann2015,transformer} will allow for building ever larger Natural Language Processing (NLP) models with billions of parameters \citep{shoeybi2019megatronlm, Radford2019LanguageMA, raffel2019exploring, brown2020language}.
-While impressive, these advances also pose a responsibility to the NLP community to interpret the behavior of the hundreds of attention heads in a single model, and potentially to reduce the number of computations.
-Responding to this challenge, previous work has taken pioneering steps to discover and to explain the sparseness in the attention patters~\cite{vig2019,Clark2019WhatDB,kovaleva-etal-2019-revealing}.
+While impressive, these advances also pose a responsibility to the Natural Language Processing (NLP) community to interpret the behavior of the hundreds of attention heads in a single model, and potentially to reduce the number of computations.
+Responding to this challenge, previous work has taken pioneering steps to discover and to explain the sparseness in the attention patters~\cite{vig2019,Clark2019WhatDB,kovaleva-etal-2019-revealing,yeh2023attentionviz,ruscio2023attention,kobayashi2023feed,biderman2023pythia,zhang2023better,li2023does}.
 Here, we argue that as the number of heads grows in the range of thousands, automatic measures would be needed to discover and to impose sparseness to such models.

-We introduce a simple task-agnostic data-informed pruning method for attention mechanisms: Attention Pruning.
-We train Transformer-based models and we analyze \emph{global} observed attention patterns, averaged over all input sequences in the train set, in order to identify and to remove weak connections between the input tokens.
+In this paper we introduce a simple task-agnostic data-informed pruning method for attention mechanisms: \emph{Attention Pruning}.
+We train Transformer-based models and we analyze the \emph{global} observed attention patterns, averaged over all input sequences in the train set, in order to identify and to remove weak connections between input tokens.

 Following \citet{lottery}, we then retrain these models, enforcing sparseness through masking, and we demonstrate that attention mechanisms incorporate extraneous connections between the input tokens: we obtain comparable performance while using sparse attention patterns for NLP tasks such as language and sequence-to-sequence (seq2seq) modelling, as well as \rev{prediction on GLUE tasks.
 Figure~\ref{fig:visualization_ap} summarizes the impact of using our pruning method on standard NLP tasks.}

 These global sparseness patterns could help improve both interpretability and inference-time computational efficiency for widely-used attention models.
 Our contributions are as follows: